-These old time ginger beer recipes were among the first carbonated soft drink recipes published.
-The rich, gingery flavor of this refreshing, effervescent nonalcoholic ginger beer is still popular today.
+These homemade ginger beer recipes were among the first carbonated soft drink recipes published.
+The rich, gingery flavor of this refreshing, effervescent non alcoholic ginger beer is still popular today.

-Homemade ginger beer sparkles in the glass and has a very pleasant and truly unique flavor — fresh, spicy, yeasty, and with just the slightest hint of alcohol.
-It has an amazing taste.
+Homemade ginger beers sparkle in the glass and have a very pleasant and truly unique flavor — fresh, spicy, yeasty, and with just the slightest hint of alcohol.
+It's an amazing taste.
 You'll love it.

 Dr. Chase's Third, Last and Complete Receipt Book (1891)

 Loaf sugar, 2-1/4 pounds; cream of tartar, 1-1/2 ounces; ginger root, 1-1/2 ounces; 2 lemons; fresh brewer's yeast, 2 tablespoonfuls; water, 3 gallons.